Morton's Neuroma: causes, symptoms and treatments

 We explain Morton's Neuroma and UFAI's new progressive treatments.

-A Morton's neuroma usually forms in response to an injury (such as blunt trauma to the forefoot or direct insult to the nerve), overuse, or repetitive motion of the foot and toes.
-It usually affects only one foot, though not always.
+A Morton's neuroma usually forms in response to an injury (such as blunt trauma to the forefoot or direct injury to the nerve), overuse, or repetitive motion of the foot and toes.
+It usually affects only one foot but can occur in both feet.

-Over time, the continued compression and irritation of the nerve will cause more severe damage to the nerve and lessen the success of conservative treatments.
-Many patients come to us after their neuroma has been diagnosed but their doctors were unable to alleviate the pain.
+Over time, the continued compression and irritation of the nerve will cause more severe damage to the nerve.
+As the damage progresses, conservative treatments become less likely to work.
+Many patients come to us after other doctors have failed to treat their neuroma pain.

-Wearing high-heels or tight or poorly fitting shoes puts pressure on your toes and the ball of your foot.
+• High heels: Wearing high heels puts pressure on your toes and the ball of your foot.

-Participating in high-impact athletic activities such as jogging or running may subject your feet to repetitive trauma.
+• High-impact sports: Participating in high-impact athletic activities may subject your feet to repetitive trauma.
 Sports that feature tight shoes, such as snow skiing or rock climbing, can put pressure on your toes.

-Patients with bunions, hammertoes, extra high arches, or flat feet are more prone to develop Morton's neuroma.
+• Foot deformities: Patients with bunions, hammertoes, high arches, or flat feet are more prone to developing Morton's neuroma.
+Altered foot biomechanics associated with these conditions can increase pressure on the forefoot, leading to nerve irritation and compression.

 UFAI patient Bill talks about his Moton's neuroma surgery and what a difference it's made in his life.

-Often when patients come to us for a second opinion for a neuroma that is not getting better, we discover they have been misdiagnosed and actually have a plantar plate tear of the toe joint.
+A podiatrist's expertise in foot and ankle conditions allows for an accurate diagnosis and the development of an appropriate treatment plan tailored to the individual patient's needs.
+Often, patients come to us for a second opinion for a neuroma that is not getting better, and we discover they have been misdiagnosed and actually have a plantar plate tear of the toe joint.
 While they have similar symptoms in the same area of the foot, they are very different conditions with different treatments.
-Read more about plantar plate tears.

 Remove the deforming force and stop the activity causing the injury

-This is an important first step because if you do not remove the cause(s) of the problem, you are simply treating the pain will not fix the actual problem.
-If your shoes are contributing to the problem, you will need to wear different shoes.
-If a particular activity is causing the injury, you will need to stop that activity, at least long enough for it to heal.
+This is an important first step because if you do not remove the cause(s) of the problem, you are simply treating the pain, while the problem can continue to worsen.
+If shoes or sports are contributing to your neuroma, you may need to wear shoes with a wider toe-box or to take a break from your sport while it heals.

 Immobilization